DivertiseAsia/MicroGamesCPlusPlus/readme.txt

 use NDK version 14b
 use SDK tools version 26.0.0 rc2
-use SDK platfrom version 9 (version min of build) use SDK platfrom version 15 (version target of build)
+use SDK platfrom version 9 (version min of build) use SDK platfrom version 23 (version target of build)

-change version android target
-  cd proj.android
-  open project.properties change target version to version 15 open AndroidManifest.xml change targetSdkVersion to version 15 command "cocos deploy -p android" finish test run on API version 15 up work
-(API 23 on my mobile , API 17,19,22 on visual studio emulator and nox emulator)